FrancesCoronel/personal-website-v3/content/posts/2018-04-24-techqueria.md

   - latinx in tech
 ---

-> Techqueria is one of the largest communities of Latinx professionals in the tech industry.
+Techqueria is a nonprofit representing the largest community for Latinx in Tech.

 ## March 27th, 2019